irmen/prog8/docs/source/syntaxreference.rst

         The assembler will include the file as binary bytes at this point, prog8 will not process this at all.
         The optional offset and length can be used to select a particular piece of the file.

-.. data:: %asminclude "<filename>", scopelabel
+.. data:: %asminclude "<filename>", "scopelabel"

 	Level: block.
         This directive can only be used inside a block.